minhhungit/mongodb-cluster-docker-compose/with-keyfile-auth/readme.md

 ### Note:

 If you want to modify config files, on Windows you might need to save those file with EOL Conversion Unix (LF) mode.
-You can use notepad++ to do that ((Edit menu => EOL Conversion => Unix (LF)))[https://github.com/minhhungit/mongodb-cluster-docker-compose/tree/master/assets/EOL-unix-mode.png]
+You can use notepad++ to do that [Edit menu => EOL Conversion => Unix](https://github.com/minhhungit/mongodb-cluster-docker-compose/tree/master/assets/EOL-unix-mode.png)

 ---
 ## ❓ Mongo Components [🔝](#-table-of-contents)